Latvia in the Eurovision Song Contest 2004

 Latvia competed in the semi-final of the Eurovision Song Contest which took place on 12 May 2004.
-Performing during for the show in position 4, "Dziesma par laimi" was not announced among the top 10 entries of the semi-final and therefore did not qualify to compete in the final.
+Performed during the show in position four, "Dziesma par laimi" was not announced among the top 10 entries of the semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Latvia placed seventeenth out of the 22 participating countries in the semi-final with 23 points.